jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ### Dimensions (Brainstorm)

-< There must be a special notation for a dimensional symbol >
+< There might be a special notation for a dimensional symbol >
 < >
 I have to have a substitute for the array in Symbol.
 It seems that I need the possibility to have a series of multiple object symbols of the same kind.
 All I might need instead, actually, is the an object symbol with a dimension.
 I can do that by giving the Object property a dimension.
 The State property should also get a dimension then.
 Should I then base the storage of the object symbol on a data structure?
 To understand this I need to understand the storage of an object’s data.
 Most of the times, the storage of an object’s data is in the storage of it’s sub objects’ data.
 Then it goes down the ancestry, usually up until the simple object types such as Integer and Double.
 Line targets are also stored data, stored Integer objects as sheer identifying numbers.
 Arrays... are probably symbols of which system procedures have a dimensions, mainly the Object or State property.
 The system procedure returns something a J Data object returns.
 I might want to show an alternate notation of a symbol whose system procedures have one or more dimensions.